bonevbs/HssMatrices.jl/README.md

 Stay tuned!
 More is in the works...

 ## Acknowledgements
 This library was inspired by the amazing package [hm-toolbox](https://github.com/numpi/hm-toolbox) by Stefano Massei, Leonardo Robol and Daniel Kressner.
-If you are on Matlab, I suggest you to check it out.
+If you are using Matlab, I highly recommend to try this package.

+In numerous occasions, members of the Julia Slack channel have helped me with the challenges of writing my first library in Julia.
+I would like to acknowledge their support.